-In the RTI, low-density fingers protrude into the high-density low-pressure zone and high-density fingers protrude into the low-density high-pressure zone.
+In the RTI, low-density fingers protrude into the high-density low-pressure zone, and high-density fingers protrude into the low-density high-pressure zone.
 The result is the formation of vortices on small scales in RTI unstable zones.
 On the other hand, the interaction of the jets with the core material forms mainly vortices on large scales, i.e., of the order of the scales of the bubbles the jets inflate.
 This difference is best seen in the middle panels of Figure \ref{Fig:rtA3}.
 The RTI unstable zones that are zones with blue stripes on the upper-middle panel of Figure \ref{Fig:rtA3}, have red-blue stripes in the middle-lower panel that show the vorticity component perpendicular to the plane, i.e., $(\nabla\times\vec{v})_\perp$.
 These are small-scale vortices.
 The continuous large blue and red areas in the middle-lower panel are large-scale vortices induced by the backflow that the jets form; comparing the two middle panels, shows these areas to be RTI stable.
-The role of the instabilities and vortices in nucleosynthesis during the explosion process and the mixing of elements are the topics of a future study in this series of studies.
+The role of instabilities and vortices in nucleosynthesis during the explosion process and the mixing of elements are topics for a future study in this series.
 The lower rows of Figures \ref{Fig:rtA3} and \ref{Fig:rtA5} show the vortex values in the other planes of simulation A3 and A5.

 In Figure \ref{Fig:v_all} we present velocity maps in two planes of simulation A3 and A5 to further demonstrate the large-scale vortices that the jets induce.
-The colors depict the magnitude of the velocity (red being fast), and the arrows are along the flow direction.
-In the lobes, the highest outward velocity is along the symmetry axis.
+The colors represent the magnitude of the velocity (red indicating high velocity), and the arrows are aligned with the flow direction.
+In the lobes, the highest outward velocity is along the axis of symmetry.
 The expansion velocity is lower on the sides of the symmetry axis of a lobe/bubble.
 In the frame of the expanding lobes, there are large vortices with a flow from the center out and then back, i.e., a backflow.

-The velocity maps of Figure \ref{Fig:v_all} show that near the center the material flows inward.
+The velocity maps of Figure \ref{Fig:v_all} show that near the center, the material flows inward.
 We do not treat the center accurately in this study.
 Firstly, the newly born NS has a wind that can push material out.
-Secondly, and more importantly, the backflow near the center might lead to further accretion that launches more jets.
+Secondly, and more importantly, the backflow near the center may lead to further accretion, which in turn launches more jets.
 In a future study, we will include later jets and the expansion of the forward shock out from the core.